bghira/SimpleTuner/OPTIONS.md

                         removed from the underlying storage medium.
 This is useful to prevent repeatedly attempting to cache bad files on a cloud bucket.
+  --disable_bucket_pruning
+                        When training on very small datasets, you might not care that the batch sizes will outpace your image count.
+Setting this option will prevent SimpleTuner from deleting your bucket lists that do not meet the minimum image count requirements.
+Use at your own risk, it may end up throwing off your statistics or epoch tracking.
   --offset_noise        Fine-tuning against a modified noise See:
                         https://www.crosslabs.org//blog/diffusion-with-offset-
                         noise for more information.